 The Department sits within the School of the Physical Sciences (SPS), which encompasses the physical and mathematical sciences and geography.
 Three of our academic staff are appointed jointly with other Departments within SPS (with the Institute of Astronomy, the Department of Applied Mathematics and Theoretical Physics, and with the Department of Materials Science).
-We have strong multidisciplinary collaborations in research particularly through the interdisciplinary research centres which we were instrumental in setting up, notably the Institute for Energy and Environmental Flows (IEEF) with the partner Departments of Applied Mathematics and Theoretical Physics (DAMTP), Chemistry, Engineering, and Chemical Engineering.
+We have strong multidisciplinary collaborations in research particularly through the interdisciplinary research centres which we were instrumental in setting up, notably the BP Institute with the partner Departments of Applied Mathematics and Theoretical Physics (DAMTP), Chemistry, Engineering, and Chemical Engineering.